pingcap/docs-cn/v3.1/benchmark/add-index-with-load.md

 - As the value of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` parameters increase, the value of `TiKV_prewrite_latch_wait_duration` increases significantly, slowing down the write speed.
 - When the value of `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size` are very large, you can execute the `admin show ddl` command to see multiple retry attempts of the DDL job, such as `Write conflict, txnStartTS 410327455965380624 is stale [try again later], ErrCount:38, SnapshotVersion: 410327228136030220`.
 In this situation, the `ADD INDEX` operation takes a very long time to complete.

-## Test plan 2: do not perform write operations to the target column of the `ADD INDEX` statement (query-only)
+## Test plan 2: Do not perform write operations to the target column of the `ADD INDEX` statement (query-only)

 1. Start the `oltp_read_only` test.
 2. Perform at the same time with step 1: use `alter table sbtest1 add index c_idx(c)` to add an index.